MicFin/RecRm/README.md

-## Ruby w/ PostgreSQL on AWS
+## Set up Rails envirenment on AWS
-This README file explains how to set up the AWS EC2 instance Ruby Stack, by Bitnami
+This README file explains how to set up the AWS EC2 instance with Ubuntu, Apache, postgreSQL and Ruby on Rails

 ### Get Started